-The Company regards its non-executive director Philip Clifford as not independent for the purposes of the ASX Governance Principles.
+The Company regards its non-executive director Robert Wei Sun as independent for the purposes of the ASX Governance Principles.
 This is regularly assessed by the board to ensure the status of independence reflects current operations.

 The board currently performs its roles and function, consistent with the above statement of its overall corporate governance responsibility.
-The board comprises one independent non-executive director, one independent non-executive director and two non-independent executive directors.
+The board comprises one independent non-executive director and three non-independent executive directors.

-Currently, one of the two non-executive directors satisfies the criteria for independence.
+Currently, one of the four directors satisfies the criteria for independence.
 The Company considers that the expense involved in the recruitment and employment of additional independent directors is not justified given the present size and complexity of its operations.
 Together, the current directors have a broad range of experience, expertise, skills, qualifications and contacts relevant to the business of the Company and have demonstrated that they make quality and independent judgments in the best interests of the Company on all relevant issues.
 Procedures are in place whereby directors having a conflict of interest in relation to a particular item of business must exclude themselves from the meeting before commencement of discussion of the topic.